Montana Board of Medical Examiners

 Montana’s Administrative Rules governing EMT licensure begin at ARM 24.156.2711

-There’s also lots of information available at www.emt.mt.gov.
+There’s also information available at www.emt.mt.gov.

 • You can download the application and the requirements checklist from our web site within the “Forms” Tab at this website.